danditomaso/danditomaso/README.md

 - Docker
 - SQL (PostGres) & NoSQL (MongoDB, Firebase)
 - GraphQL
+- Data Structures and Algorithms

-- and the broader JS/TS ecosystem
+- and the broader ecosystem

-I'm currently learning strongly typed languages such as Go & Gleam, as well as functional programming more broadly.
+Currently, I'm immersing myself in the world of strongly typed languages such as Go and Gleam (compiles to Erlang), while also delving into the intricacies of functional programming.

 [![Readme Card](https://github-readme-stats.vercel.app/api?username=danditomaso&show_icons=true&theme=react&rank_icon=github&card_width=475)](https://github.com/danditomaso/github-readme-stats)